iszczesniak/cpp/containers/index.md

 ## Insertion

-We insert an element by passing it to a function (e.g., `insert` or `push_front`) of a container.
-If the element is an object, then it's eligible for moving if we pass it as an rvalue, and copied otherwise.
+We insert an element by passing it to an function (e.g., `insert` or `push_front`) of a container.
+An insertion function differentiates between categories of its argument, so that an lvalue passed is copied, and an rvalue is eligible for moving.
-Copying is needed when we want to keep the source element intact.
-Moving is faster, and so preferred over copying, if the source won't be needed later.

 The container inserts (by copying or moving the value of the passed element) either with the constructor or the assignment operator